varlack1021/Lulla/mobile/README.md

 # Mobile Frontend

-The hybrid mobile app for the Lula app.
+The hybrid mobile app for the Lulla app.

 User Flows:

+Fair warning the support functions are probabily a hot bed for bugs.

 ---
 # Android Developement